 To talk with each other, two containers can communicate through networking or sharing files on disk.
 Communicating through networking allows containers to send and receive requests to other applications by exposing ports.
 If they are sharing files on disk, Docker containers communicate by reading and writing files.

 But since there are no predefined interfaces, you have to set up bridges, virtual networks, and hostnames to get one Docker container to talk to another.
 If you are using the host disk, you will run with the same struggles as mentioned in the previous section.
-Ultimately, you will have to maintain your implementation instead of enjoying the benefits of an organization managing the essential infrastructure for you.
+Docker just gives you another abstraction layer in your own machine.

 Docker security maintenance challenges increase on deployment